 Thinking of visiting New York?
 We can help!
 Try our tailor-made travel service and enjoy a fully personalised trip, planned just for you.

 The most famous black community in America, Harlem has not been spared New York City’s rapid gentrification, but it remains a bastion of African-American culture, with a vibrant street life, fabulous West African and soul food restaurants, a dynamic local jazz scene and some of the prettiest streets in the city.

-Best guesthouse: Mount Morris House.
+Best guesthouse: Soul Food (Mount Morris).
 Elegant 19th-century brownstone, just across from Marcus Garvey Park, with shared kitchen and freshly baked cakes every day.

-Apartment stay: San Fermín Apartments.
+Apartment stay: The Harlem Pearl.
 Small apartments with kitchenettes, in a lovely building, that dates from 1910, in the Sugar Hill neighbourhood.

 Best for bar-hopping: Williamsburg (Brooklyn)

 A once-gritty Brooklyn community, Williamsburg is now more famous for hipsters than gangsters, with Bedford Avenue at the heart of a rapidly expanding zone of coffee shops, boutiques and bars – everything from the taproom at the Brooklyn Brewery and venerable Pete’s Candy Store, to some of the city’s swankiest rooftop cocktail lounges and beer gardens.

 Best pool scene: McCarren Hotel & Pool.
 Chic hotel featuring an outdoor pool with one of New York City’s liveliest party scenes in the summer.